adapt0/smartplug/doc/upgrading.md

 Taking this one step further.
 We can create some initial bootstrap images:

-* `user1.bin`/`user2.bin` - Our bootstrap firmware which requests `firmware.bin`, storing the image in an unused location within flash.
-Writes out some instructions for the eboot boot loader, then overwrites the boot loader in flash with the one from `firmware.bin`.
-Taking over the start of the flash area with our own environment.
+* `user1.bin` & `user2.bin` - Our bootstrap firmware which requests `firmware.bin`.
+Stores that image in an unused location within flash.
+Writes out some instructions for the eboot boot loader, then overwrites the boot loader in flash with the eboot one from `firmware.bin`.
+Taking over the flash area with our own environment.
-* `firmware.bin` - Custom firmare image
+* `firmware.bin` - Our custom firmware image

 See [vesync-hijack](../vesync-hijack/README.md) for usage + further technical details.